-The plant will significantly increase Egypt's electricity generation capacity, while contributing to the national economic development.
+The plant will significantly increase Egypt’s electricity generation capacity while also contributing to national economic development.

 The New Capital power plant project is being executed by EEHC as part of the Egypt Megaproject, which involves the development of three 4.8GW natural gas-fired CCPPs and up to 12 wind farms with a combined capacity of 16.4GW by Siemens and the Government of Egypt.